oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 	* `identity_domain_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Identity Domain when IAM credential store is used.
 	* `key` - (Optional) (Updatable) The base64 encoded content of the PEM file containing the private key.
 	* `ogg_version` - (Optional) Version of OGG
 	* `password_secret_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the deployment password is stored.
 * `placements` - (Optional) (Updatable) An array of local peers of deployment
 	* `availability_domain` - (Optional) (Updatable) The availability domain of a placement.
 	* `fault_domain` - (Optional) (Updatable) The fault domain of a placement.
 * `security_attributes` - (Optional) (Updatable) Security attributes for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `source_deployment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the deployment being referenced.
 * `subnet_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet of the deployment's private endpoint.
 The subnet must be a private subnet.
 For backward compatibility, public subnets are allowed until May 31 2025, after which the private subnet will be enforced.
 * `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subscription with which resource needs to be associated with.
-* `state` - (Optional) (Updatable) The target state for the deployment.
-Could be set to ACTIVE or INACTIVE.
-By setting this value to ACTIVE terraform will perform start operation, if your deployment is not ACTIVE already.
-Setting value to INACTIVE will stop your deployment.

 ** IMPORTANT **